Ameek94/SIGW_Inverse/README.md

 ## Requirements

-To use this code, you will need the following Python (code is developed and tested with python>=3.12) packages:
+To use this code, you will need the following Python packages (code is developed and tested with python>=3.12):

 - numpy
 - scipy